IDHR rulemaking · Subpart J Use of Artificial Intelligence in Employment · HB 3773

 Identify every AI tool used in any aspect of recruitment, hiring, promotion, performance evaluation, or any other covered employment decision.
 Include both first-party tools and tools embedded in third-party platforms (ATS, ATS vendors, sourcing platforms, interview platforms).

-2. Draft notice templates against draft Subpart J
+2. Draft notice templates against the withdrawn proposal

 3. Update the AI vendor due diligence framework